AlexeyBeley/horey/human_api/README.md

 Filled by each team member.
 Checked for input/format errors and pushed to the Task Management System via API.

+## My solutions' Benefits:
+* Simplifying the world to the minimal needed set of statuses and actions.
+* Easy arithmetic calculations help understand time proportions:
+  - Reporting +2 hours on a planned task
+  - Reporting +4 hours on a planned bug
+  - Oh!
+Forgot to open new bug on yesterdays prod issue: Reporting 2 planned, +4 hours spent, title and comment.
+  total: +2 +4 +4 = 10 hours of work, sound correct for yesterday.
+* Pre submission validations:
+  - Do you have a parent, title, comment, planned time in a new task/bug?

 ## Assumptions
 * Automate everything you do recurrently.
 * Typing is quicker than clicking.